noverd/ScratchPlus/README.md

 ## Advantages over analogue (ScratchClient)
 - [👍] Ability to automatically encode and decode cloud data
 - [👍] Read profile comments by parsing
-- [👍] If you don't want to login, there is a Read-Only mode.
-- [👍] You can log in to multiple accounts at once and perform actions from them asynchronously

 ## Libraries or APIs used:
 - [Requests](github.com/psf/requests) - Library For convenient work with the HTTP protocol.